MauroGiraudo/actividades_y_tareas/api_practice/docs/setup.md

 ## Comando para trabajar en el WorkBench

 create database if not exists heroclash4geeks;
-use heroclash4geeks;
-create user if not exists dsw@'%' identified by 'dsw';
+create user if not exists root@'%' identified by 'root';
-grant all on heroclash4geeks.\* to dsw@'%';
+grant select, update, insert, delete on heroclash4geeks.\* to root@'%';